 Writer’s Memo

 I started out by reading the two different articles again and consolidating what they were arguing and the differences in their arguments.
 I tried to pay attention to the words that they used frequently and that were important to their arguments.
 Next, I looked at the sample letters that past students had done just to help inspire me and give me an idea of how they formulated their arguments.
 By this point, I had a good idea of how I wanted to structure my writing and what points I wanted each side to emphasize, but I still needed to decide what popular culture text I wanted Booker and Wolf to analyze.
 I finally decided on the movie Legally Blonde because I felt like I could make an argument on both sides regarding the implications of this movie on stereotypes of women.
 I developed the arguments of Booker and Wolf on this text by taking the main points that they made in their own articles and applying those arguments about popular culture texts in general to this specific text.
 I tried to keep in mind what I thought they would think about when seeing this movie, and I made sure to emphasize the differences in their arguments.
 I felt like the writing process was harder this time because of the awareness I had to have of trying to replicate a certain kind of rhetoric.
 Unlike the book review where I was just writing the way I would normally do so, I had to keep in mind that I was not writing from my perspective but from someone else’s.
 I think my strengths in this assignment was emphasizing the differences in the two men’s arguments regarding popular culture and its challenge of traditional values.
 I also think I translated their own views on popular culture in general to the specific text.
 The weakness I had in this assignment was trying to embody the men’s rhetorical style.
 I felt like I got their general ideas across pretty well, but I had trouble replicating the ways in which they write.
 I thought trying to alter my writing to fit someone else’s style was the most challenging part of this assignment.

+Chanelle,

+You’ve chosen a productive pop culture text to work with as well as come up with some really authentic-sounding arguments for both Booker and Wolf.
+The framework that you set up, too, nicely grounds the conversation.
+What you need to do from here is slow down and flesh out the analysis in each letter.
+Allowing your arguments to become stronger and more distinct will do a lot for making the styles seem more distinct as well.
+You’ll allow yourself more space to do this kind of fleshing out by creating some paragraph breaks to give your analysis room to breath as well.
+A greater focus on content over creative style will yield much more persuasive letters overall.